DhwaniSondhi/University-Structure/README.md

 # University-Structure
 This project was created to learn and practice the basics of [spring-core](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/core.html).
-It uses xml-based configuration.
+It uses XML-based configuration.
 It displays details of the:
 - student
 - courses he/she has
 - university he/she belongs to

-## Prerequites
+## Prerequisites
 - Java 8
 - Eclipse IDE
 - GIT